amovar18/amovar18/README.md

 - 👋 Hi, I’m @amovar18
 - 👀 I’m interested in fullstack development, mobile development, backend development
-- 🌱 I’m currently learning ReactJS, NodeJS
+- 🌱 I’m currently work in ReactJS, NodeJS
 - 💞️ I’m looking to collaborate on any kind of projects
 - 📫 How to reach me kamoghavarsha@gmail.com